Google Analytics is a powerful web service that gives you insights into your website. But exactly can it help you?

 Getting the tag on your page

-Once you’re logged in and at the Google Analytics Dashboard, find yourself to the Admin section, which you can find on the left hand side of the page:
+Once you’re logged into the Google Analytics Dashboard, go to the Admin section, which you can find on the left hand side of the page:

 Once in the admin section, you can navigate to Tracking Info then Tracking code under the property you want to track.